 Dr. Gary Fettke: I think I was on multiple fad diets that my mother put me on, probably as young as I can remember.
-I wasn’t obese as per almost the standard Australian child now, but certainly by looking at old class photos, I was definitely the fat child in the classroom, in the swimming school photos and that sort of thing.
-The good thing about it is now days I’m actually normal weight now, so I’m actually in a minority group.
+I wasn’t obese as per almost the standard Australian child now, but certainly, by looking at old class photos, I was definitely the fat child in the classroom, in the swimming school photos, and that sort of thing.
+The good thing about it is nowadays I’m actually normal weight now, so I’m actually in a minority group.

 Dr. Ron Ehrlich: You’ve moved the goal post.

 Dr. Gary Fettke: Yeah, well if you’re overweight a bit or obese, you’re in 2/3 of the population and normal weight people are now minority groups, which allows you to speak out more because you’re allowed to as a minority.
 So, I mean I was struggling with my weight for a long time.
 I did an enormous amount of sport, and I did what most people did, which is to exercise to lose weight and control your weight, which is very much the Life.
 Be In It campaign, which is 40 years this year.